Guide to Review a Manuscript

 > No wastage of time.
 Just click a link to inform the Editor-In-Chief that you agree to review the manuscript.
 An abstract is attached.
 It is quite interesting.
 I have to declare no potential Conflict of Interest to review the manuscript.

 > Bangladesh Journal of Pharmacology will ask you to address specific questions in your review using a review report.
 Often you can't see these until you log in to submit your review.
 So when you agree to the work, it's worth checking for the journal-specific guidelines and requirements.

 > Download the files and keep those in a folder.
-Dummy Article in pdf form will be supplied to the reviewer.
-The pdf file does not have any email address of the corresponding author.
+A dummy Article in PDF form will be supplied to the reviewer.
+The pdf file does not have the email address of the corresponding author.
 You may read using the computer or take a print to read which one is comfortable for skim-reading.
-Highlighting the text (yellow color) while reading using the computer or keep a pen and paper handy.
+Highlighting the text (yellow color) while reading using the computer or keeping a pen and paper handy.